smorad/um_cisc_7026/lecture_02_linear_regression.typ

   ]

 ==
-  The WHO collected data from roughly 3,000 people from 193 countries #pause
+  The data comes from roughly 3,000 people from 193 countries #pause

   For each person, they recorded: #pause
   - Home country #pause